texadactyl/diyca/README.md

 The project is already proven on an Intel/AMD environment.
 A secondary purpose of this project is to support the installation on ARM 32-bit or 64-bit devices such as the Raspberry Pi 2/3 or the Pine A64(+).

 This is *NOT* commercial software; instead, usage is covered by the GNU General Public License version 3 (2007).
-In a nutshell, feel free to use it and share it as you will but please don't sell the code.
+In a nutshell, please feel free to use the project and share it as you will but please don't sell it.
+Thanks!

 See the license.txt and gplv3.txt files for the GNU licensing information.